openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       -  ``svn://`` : Fetches files from a Subversion (``svn``) revision control repository.

+      -  ``az://`` : Fetches files from an Azure Storage account using HTTPS.

       Here are some additional options worth mentioning:

       -  ``unpack`` : Controls whether or not to unpack the file if it is